kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Entering a positive integer here allows the path search to include the highest
 degree node for the first N returned paths, after which that node is added to
-the *Node Blacklist*. <-- internal link This is repeated for the second highest degree node for
+the `Node Blacklist`_.
+This is repeated for the second highest degree node for
 the following N paths, then for the third highest degree node and so forth.
 *Limitations:* This option is only applied to unweighted open search and
 source-target searches.